miroslavhybler/jet-tts/README.md

 Jet Tts is a lightweight [Text to Speech](https://android-developers.googleblog.com/2009/09/introduction-to-text-to-speech-in.html) implementation with additional features and basic UI in Jetpack Compose.

+**IMPORTANT:** Keep in mind that `utteranceId` should be unique for each utterance across whole app, othwerwise you are at risk of inconsistent text highlighting.

 ![Ilustration image](/images/showcase.gif)

 ### Add queries block to `AndoridManifest.xml`